SolidBlock-cn/mishanguc/README-en.md

 When placing blocks, the block clicked will be copied, but if you have a block on your offhand, that block will be placed instead.
 When holding Shift, you can place and destroy fluid (water or lava).
 When *destroying* a fluid block, nearby fluid (if there is) will not flow, but if you *place* a fluid block with the block, it will flow normally.

 You can also remove entities with this tool, without having animation of entities hurt, or any side effect.
 For example, removing villagers does not cause them to raise price; removing slimes does not make them divide.
-This tool cannot be used to remove ender dragon, but you can remove wardens climbing out, or even kill Creative Mode players.
+This tool may fail to remove ender dragon clearly, but you can remove wardens climbing out, or even kill Creative Mode players.

 This tool can be used by Creative Mode players only.